Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Discussion

-The number of CG iterations refers to the iteration count within the DC term of the basic unit.
+The number of CG iterations refers to the iteration count within the DC term.
 To investigate the impact of the CG iteration number on reconstruction performance, five iteration counts ranging from 10 to 30 with an interval of 5 were selected.
-Experiments were conducted on the fastMRI knee dataset with an acceleration rate R of 10, and the results are presented in Figure. \ref{fig8}.
-The reconstruction performance improves as the number of CG iterations increases.
+Experiments were conducted on the fastMRI knee dataset with an acceleration rate of R = 10.
+As shown in Fig. \ref{fig8}, reconstruction performance improves as the number of CG iterations increases.
 However, the performance gain diminishes with further increments in the iteration count.
-Notably, the training time increases substantially with higher iteration numbers.
+Table \ref{tab5} further shows that training time increases substantially with iteration count.
 Balancing computational cost and reconstruction quality, the optimal CG iteration number was ultimately set to 20.

-Similarly, the selection of the number of basic units was determined by balancing training cost and reconstruction performance.
-During experiments, increasing the number of basic units did not yield significant improvements in reconstruction performance but led to a substantial increase in training cost.
-Consequently, the number of basic units was ultimately set to 1.